Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Introduction

-The thematic fit task is challenging due to the lack of direct training data.
-Thematic fit norms (see §\ref{sec:Datasets}), which summarize human judgments, provide a benchmark for evaluation, but are not large enough for direct supervised training.
-Instead, thematic fit models are traditionally trained on proxy data (either PropBank \citep{kingsbury2002treebank} or FrameNet \citep{johnson2016framenet} annotations).
-Recently, pretrained language models have shown state-of-the-art performance without task-specific supervised training on many computational semantics tasks, such as synonym judgment \citep{levy2017semantic}, similarity judgments \citep{hill2015simlex}, and more.
-However, on thematic fit, these models, including masked LMs such as BERT \citep{devlin2019bert}, have so far only yielded modest improvements over previous approaches \citep{pedinotti2021cat}.
-In this work, we examine if more recent, large autoregressive models, such as GPT \citep{radford2018improving,achiam2023gpt}, can produce better results using prompting.
-We attempt to elicit their relevant linguistic knowledge along the following three axes:
+\paragraph{Thematic fit estimation (TFE)} applies computational methods and event representations derived from data to mimic this type of human knowledge.
+This is challenging due to the lack of direct labeled training data.
+Thematic fit norms (see §\ref{sec:Datasets}) summarize human ratings and provide a benchmark for evaluation, but are not large enough for direct supervised training.
+Instead, TFE models are traditionally trained on SRL datasets as proxy data.\footnote{TFE is related to semantic role labeling (SRL).
+SRL outputs the semantic frames in the input sentence, using frameworks such as PropBank \citep{kingsbury2002treebank} or FrameNet \citep{johnson2016framenet}.
+The output includes the predicates, arguments, and their semantic roles in the frame.
+TFE takes the predicates, arguments, and roles as input, and outputs a score.
+Understanding the thematic fit of individual arguments/roles is thought to be required for SRL, but is not usually modeled explicitly in SRL systems.
+For theoretical and historical details, see \citet{gruber1965studies,fillmore1968lexical,dowty1991thematic,parsons:1990,mcrae1998modeling} \textit{inter alia}.} Recently, pretrained language models have shown state-of-the-art performance without task-specific supervised training on many computational semantics tasks, such as synonym judgment \citep{levy2017semantic}, similarity judgments \citep{hill2015simlex}, and more.
+However, on TFE, these models, including masked LMs such as BERT \citep{devlin2019bert}, have so far only yielded modest improvements over previous approaches \citep{pedinotti2021cat}.
+In this work, we examine if autoregressive LLMs, such as GPT \citep{classicalGPT, achiam2023gpt}, can produce better results via prompting.
+We design our experiments to elicit linguistic knowledge along the following three axes (see \S\ref{sec:ExperimentDesign} for details):